aardappel/lobster/docs/source/language_reference.md

 Only if you call with an `A` argument however, you get dynamic dispatch, since the argument may point to a `B` value, and `B` has a different function implementation.
 A dynamic dispatch goes thru a "virtual table", and while slower than static dispatch, is still very fast.
-As you can see, wether something is "virtual" gets decided per call, and with knowledge of the whole program (all types and functions that can possibly exist), so typically less calls result in dynamic dispatch than in other languages.
+As you can see, whether something is "virtual" gets decided per call, and with knowledge of the whole program (all types and functions that can possibly exist), so typically less calls result in dynamic dispatch than in other languages.